trevor-reznik/guides/web/frontend/markdown.md

 <a name="svg" href="#"></a>
 <a name="tex" href="#"></a>
-Using other TeX math formulae renderers
+Using other TeX math formula renderers
 ======================

 The default Google Charts service that Markdown Here uses for TeX math rendering doesn't support all math symbols (like [`\cong`](https://github.com/adam-p/markdown-here/issues/199)), and doesn't provide very crisp images.
 It was chosen because it was thought (by me) to be the least bad option, privacy-wise (because you're probably already using Google for your email).
 However, there are other possibilities, if you're willing to accept the implications.